 Carbonscape is based in the Marlborough region of New Zealand, an area reputed for its unbeatable natural beauty and pristine environment.
 Although already famous for the wine it produces, Marlborough is also well known as a hub for innovation and for supporting a diverse range of businesses from tourism and marine farming to aeronautical engineering.

 In short, Carbonscape derives economic benefit whilst simultaneously aiding our planet through patented technology.
-It is the epitome of clean business, creating a winning combination of producing valuable products as well as a better and more sustainable environment.
+It is the epitome of clean business, creating a winning combination of producing valuable products as well as a cleaner and more sustainable environment.

 Our main links to Government funders and private industry associates are as follows: